Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 \subsubsection{Results: model parameter changes}

-To verify the proposed framework's ability to deal with model parameter changes, further evaluations were held with the changed model parameters in the target domain.
-The model parameters were set to $M=[6\mathrm{kg, }0.5\mathrm{kg}]$, differing from the nominal model parameters $\bar{M}=[4\mathrm{kg, }1\mathrm{kg}]$.
-The parameter governor accounted for the changed parameters instead of the DNN, refining the control input to satisfy the constraints.
+To evaluate the proposed framework's capability to handle variations in model parameters, additional experiments were conducted in the target domain with changed parameters, assuming they were estimated by existing parameter estimation methods.
+The changed model parameters were set to $\tilde{M}=[6\mathrm{kg, }0.5\mathrm{kg}]$, differing from the nominal model parameters $M=[4\mathrm{kg, }1\mathrm{kg}]$.

+First, it was verified that the designed governor reduced the tightening set, satisfying the condition (\ref{eq_disturbance new}).
+Fig. \ref{fig_Dist_govern} shows one of the state disturbances (for $\dot{x}_\mathrm{pos}$) encountered in the target domain, during control with and without the governor.
+As shown in the figure, the refined control input reduced system disturbances, indicating that it brought the plant's behavior closer to that of the nominal model.
+Therefore, by Proposition \ref{Proposed filter reduce tightning set}, the proposed governor reduces the tightening set.

-It was verified that the designed governor actually reduced the tightening set.
-Referring to the derivations of the tightening set in Section \ref{Sec Parameter Governor}, the tightening parameter $\gamma $ must be at least bigger than the absolute value of $e_g$ in (\ref{eq_RTMPC Y error}).
+The resulting reduction in the tightening parameter was also checked.
+Referring to the meaning of the tightening set in Section \ref{Sec input refinement governor}, the tightening parameter $\gamma$ must be at least as big as the absolute value of $e_g$ in (\ref{eq_RTMPC Y error}).
 Therefore, series of $e_\mathrm{Fr.}$ and $e^*_\mathrm{Fr.}$ were calculated by (\ref{eq_RTMPC Y error}) and (\ref{eq_RTMPC Y error_Pro}), respectively:

-which is shown in Fig. \ref{fig_Set_govern}.
+and analyzed its upperbound that denotes the required tightening parameter $\gamma $, which is shown in Fig. \ref{fig_Set_govern}.
 Without the proposed governor, the tightening parameter $\gamma = 0.5$ was required, meaning that a very conservative MPC using only 50$\%$ of the friction limit should be imitated to satisfy the MPC's constraint for the changed model parameters in the target domain.
 On the other hand, with the proposed governor, $\gamma = 0.2$ was sufficient, allowing for a less conservative MPC to be imitated that utilizes 80$\%$ of the friction limit, significantly improving control performance.

-In more detail, the refined input reduced the system disturbances, meaning that the proposed governor satisfied the condition of (\ref{eq_disturbance new}).
-Fig. \ref{fig_Dist_govern} shows the disturbances encountered in the target domain for the cart position $\dot{x}_\mathrm{pos}$ during control with and without the governor.
-Applying the refined control input reduced the system disturbances, therefore, by Proposition \ref{Proposed filter reduce tightning set}, the proposed governor is guaranteed to reduce the tightening set as verified in Fig. \ref{fig_Set_govern}.